White-Whale-Defi-Platform/white-whale-core/CONTRIBUTING.md

 Before you create a new issue, please search through the open issues and make sure the issue or feature request has not been made by someone else already.

-If the issue or feature request already exists, please add a reaction and leave your comments on it, that way we can prioritize accordingly:
+If the issue or feature request already exists, please add a 👍 reaction to show your support and leave your comments on it, that way we can prioritize accordingly.

-* 👍 - upvote
-* 👎 - downvote

 ## Quality Assurance